This will be MY year!

 Do I need to do cardio training to lose fat?

-Cardio training can of course help with fat loss, just like strength training.
+Cardio training can of course help with fat loss, as can strength training.
 However, running, cycling, rowing and the like have no significant advantage over strength training.
 Yes, endurance training can make the weight on the scales tumble faster.
 But be careful: this does not mean that endurance training is better for fat loss.
 It just means that you lose weight earlier because little or no muscle is built up.
 Don't forget: Fat loss is also dependent on a change in diet.

 How long does it take before I see the first results from training?